memoryunreal/StableAnimator/README.md

 Current diffusion models for human image animation struggle to ensure identity (ID) consistency.
 This paper presents StableAnimator, <b>the first end-to-end ID-preserving video diffusion framework, which synthesizes high-quality videos without any post-processing, conditioned on a reference image and a sequence of poses.</b> Building upon a video diffusion model, StableAnimator contains carefully designed modules for both training and inference striving for identity consistency.
 In particular, StableAnimator begins by computing image and face embeddings with off-the-shelf extractors, respectively and face embeddings are further refined by interacting with image embeddings using a global content-aware Face Encoder.
 Then, StableAnimator introduces a novel distribution-aware ID Adapter that prevents interference caused by temporal layers while preserving ID via alignment.
 During inference, we propose a novel Hamilton-Jacobi-Bellman (HJB) equation-based optimization to further enhance the face quality.
 We demonstrate that solving the HJB equation can be integrated into the diffusion denoising process, and the resulting solution constrains the denoising path and thus benefits ID preservation.
 Experiments on multiple benchmarks show the effectiveness of StableAnimator both qualitatively and quantitatively.

 ## News
+* `[2024-12-6]`:🔥 All data preprocessing codes (human skeleton extraction and human face mask extraction) are released!
+The training code and detailed training tutorial will be released before 2024.12.13.
+Stay tuned!
 * `[2024-12-4]`:🔥 We are thrilled to release an interesting dance demo (🔥🔥APT Dance🔥🔥)!
 The generated video can be seen on [YouTube](https://www.youtube.com/watch?v=KNPoAsWr_sk) and [Bilibili](https://www.bilibili.com/video/BV1KczXYhER7).
 * `[2024-11-28]`:🔥 The data pre-processing codes (human skeleton extraction) are available!
 Other codes will be released very soon.
 Stay tuned!
 * `[2024-11-26]`:🔥 The project page, code, technical report and [a basic model checkpoint](https://huggingface.co/FrancisRing/StableAnimator/tree/main) are released.
 Further training codes, data pre-processing codes, the evaluation dataset and StableAnimator-pro will be released very soon.
 Stay tuned!